IonicaBizau/github-org-members.js/README.md

 - **Object** `options`: An object containing the following fields:
  - `container` (String|HTMLElement): The container element (e.g. `".myClass"`, `document.getElementById("foo")`).
  - `user` (String|HTMLElement): The user element (e.g. `".user"`, `document.getElementById("user")`).
+ - `userTempl` (String): The HTML string to use, without selecting an HTML element.
  - `org` (String): The organization name (e.g. `"GitHub"`).
  - `token` (String): An optional token.
 It is useful for getting the private members and for a greater rate limit.